What is Replacement Cost vs. Actual Cash Value in Property Claims?

 A family in Colorado had a guaranteed RCV policy with Chubb.
 After a total loss fire, the cost of construction had risen 20% due to local labor shortages.
 Because their policy included an "Extended Replacement Cost" rider (a premium version of RCV), the insurer paid $520,000 to rebuild their home, even though their original limit was $450,000.
 They moved back into a brand-new home with zero debt incurred.

-Valuation Method Comparison Table
+Valuation Comparison

 Feature Actual Cash Value (ACV) Replacement Cost Value (RCV)